anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 ####Vim

 Vim is a text-editor that is based on Vi, which is a text-editor that's pre-installed on common Linux distributions.
 But hey you might say that the main topic of this blog post is command-line tools why are we suddenly talking about text-editors here?
 Well its because Vim is tightly coupled with the terminal.
-In fact its like you're inside a terminal when you launch Vim.
-And you can easily switch between Vim and the terminal.
+It's like a terminal-text editor crossbreed.
+You can both execute commands and write code with it.

 You can download Vim from the [Vim downloads page](http://www.vim.org/download.php) simply select the version that's applicable to the operating system that you're currently using.
 But if you're on Linux mint, Ubuntu or other Linux distributions that uses `apt-get` then you simply execute the following command from the terminal: